biserkacvetkovska/personal-website/lessons/first-lesson-html.md

 </footer>
 ```

 That's it for this first lesson!
-Bravo! 👏 👏 👏

-Now you have the content and most of the elements required to build your personal website. 🎉 🎉 🎉
+You did it - now you have the content and most of the elements required to build your personal website. 🎉 🎉 🎉

+The result of this first lesson is an HTML file that can be found [here](./first-lesson-html-index.html).

-In the next lesson we will change the font, apply coloring 🎨, position and 💫 style 💫 everything properly.
+In the next lesson you will change the font, apply coloring 🎨 and position and 💫 style 💫 everything properly.